 It’s tempting to just dispose of your leftovers by stuffing them down your kitchen drain, but your septic tank doesn’t want your leftovers either!
 You might need to avoid using your garbage disposal, and instead throw your leftover food scraps away.
 That includes things like egg shells, banana peels, and coffee grounds.
 If you don’t want these food scraps to stink up your home or garage, now might be the perfect time to set up a compost heap in your yard.
 You can use this composted material as fertilizer for your lawn and garden.
 Your landscaping and your septic tank will thank you!

 Really Anything Other Than Waste and Toilet Paper

 We’re not kidding when we say this, but don’t clutter up your septic tank with trash!
 Your septic tank is really only designed to handle your human waste and the toilet paper you use to clean up.
 When we respond to septic tank maintenance calls, you’d be surprised by the garbage and the number of weird items we find in customer’s septic tanks.
 Diapers, cigarette butts, cat litter, and sanitary napkins don’t belong in your septic tank.
 You can keep your septic tank “clean” by only filling it with human waste.

 If all of this knowledge is new to you, and you’re suddenly very nervous about the state of your septic tank, don’t panic.
-B&B Pumping offers septic tank pumping and septic tank maintenance services to the good people of Azle.
+B & B Pumping offers septic tank pumping and septic tank maintenance services to those in Fort Worth, Decatur, Azle, Haslet, and Weatherford — feel free to take a look at our service area.
 We can help keep your septic tank running flawlessly, call us today.